zeeltrivedi1298/ChatBot_AI/README.md

 - **Azure Cognitive Search (AI Search)** → for semantic + vector retrieval
 - **Azure Blob Storage** → for storing proprietary data

-This setup allows organizations to deliver **context-rich, accurate, and real-time answers** from their internal knowledge base, improving customer satisfaction and employee productivity:contentReference[oaicite:0]{index=0}.
+This setup allows organizations to deliver **context-rich, accurate, and real-time answers** from their internal knowledge base, improving customer satisfaction and employee productivity.
 ---

 ## ⚙️ Architecture